hashicorp/structure-design-system/docs/components/pagination.md

 - Left align the Summary Label and, if used, Page Controls
 - Optionally enclose the Pagination in a Table Footer
 - Don't display Pagination if there is only one page of results
+- Show at most 7 page buttons and/or ellipses

 ### Page Buttons

-- Show at most 7 Page Buttons
 - Always show the first and last page
 - Use the Primary button style to identify the current page